Last Updated on June 3, 2026

 In this buying guide, we’ll answer the common question, ‘how does a panic button work’, explain the key features of a duress alarm, uncover the benefits of duress alarms for workplaces, and share a buying guide of the best duress alarms for businesses.

-What is a Duress Alarm?
+What is a Duress Alarm and How Does it Work?

 How Does a Panic Button Work?